sharmaeklavya2/theoremdep-source/includes/convexity/polyhedra/bounded-repr.md

 ## Proof

-Since $P$ is bounded, it cannot contain a line.
+Since $P$ does not contain a ray, it cannot contain a line.
 Hence, $S$ is non-empty.

 We will prove this using induction on $\rank(B)$.